stormpath/stormpath-console-guide/source/directories.rst

 Account Registration & Verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This workflow controls how Accounts are created and verified in your Directory.
+This workflow controls how Accounts are created and verified in this Directory.
 The three email components of this workflow each have their own tab:

 - Verification Email
 - Verification Success Email